aspose-diagram/Aspose.Diagram-Products/diagram/en/python-net/editor/vstm/_index.md

             {{< blocks/products/pf/agp/democard icon="fa-download" text=" Download file from the link, if required" >}}

         {{< blocks/products/pf/agp/about-file-text fileFormat="VSTM" readMoreLink="https://docs.fileformat.com/visio/vstm/" >}}
-VSTM is the Visio Graphics Service file format that specifies the streams and storages required for rendering a Web drawing.
-A web drawing is a collection of drawing pages, shapes, fonts, images, data connections, and diagram update information that can be rendered as a vector or raster drawing.
-VSTM files can be opened in Microsoft Visio as well but are primarily saved for use on web.
-Microsoft Visio offers the capability to convert Visio files to a number of different file formats including PNG, BMP, PDF and others.
+Files with VSTM extension are template files created with Microsoft Visio that support macros.
+Unlike VSDX files, files created from VSTM templates can run macros that are developed in Visual Basic for Applications (VBA)  code.
+A template file can be created in order to provide basic settings of the document that can be utilized to generate further documents with these settings.
+Visio files are used to create drawings that contain visual objects, flow charts, UML diagram, information flow, organizational charts, software diagrams, network layout, database models, objects mapping and other similar information.
+Files generated using Visio can also be exported to different file formats such as PNG, BMP, PDF and others.

         {{< /blocks/products/pf/agp/about-file-text >}}